josean-dev/dev-environment-files/README.md

 # Neovim Setup
 💡 **Tip:** I highly recommend following along with me on youtube and use the repo as reference to set up the config.
 You'll understand everything a lot better and be able to change things and evolve the setup into your own!

-*If you clone the repo into your machine and use the config by copying .config/nvim to your home folder, you'll have to restart neovim after the plugins install.*
+*If you clone the repo into your machine and use the config by copying .config/nvim to your home folder, you'll have to restart neovim after the plugins install.
+After restart, if you are opening a lua file or another file I have language servers configured for, like html, css or javascript/typescript.
+You might also get an error saying that the server failed to start.
+This is because Mason hasn't installed it yet.
+Press enter to continue, Mason will automatically install it and you should be good to go.*

 📹 Youtube Step-by-Step Guide: [How I Setup Neovim On My Mac To Make It Amazing](https://youtu.be/vdn_pKJUda8)